tjwodud04/Books-and-other-stuffs/Python/README.md

-﻿# Explanation Of this Part
+﻿# Explanation of this part

- Books&Following Folder : I use this folder frequently to write some code which are written in books
+ Books&Following Folder : Frequently follow some code written in books

- NLPKorean : copy files of konlpy package
+ NLPKorean : Submodule of konlpy package from github opens source which I fork

  Tensorflow : Submodule of Tensorflow from github open source which I fork